tthoma24/resume/README.md

 ### AWS EC2, S3, IAM, and VPC
 *   Maintenance of IAM users and policies
 *   Spinning up and down Ubuntu machines inside our VPC from a base AMI
-*   Creation of roles and IAM users for Vault to use the AWS creds and STS backends
+*   Worked with DevOps intern and Cloud Architect in the setup for Vault to use the AWS IAM creds and STS backends

 ### StarCluster (https://star.mit.edu/cluster)
 *   First level support for user questions about submitting SGE jobs